 Special training (beyond minimum) that is necessary.

+SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB 1.
+Describe the actions you plan to take to address items marked “yes” on the WERC Lab Hazard Assessment Checklist

+Describe any hazards not addressed on the checklist that you feel are important to safety.

+Describe any PPE beyond the minimum needed.

+Describe any special training and/or precautions needed for visitors to your booth at the WERC event (e.g. UV safety glasses)

 Other Equipment Needs:

 Provide a list and details of any equipment you require that will not, or cannot, be shipped to the event.
 We have several items available for use and can make them available, but you have to tell us what you need.
-Examples include scales, balances, electrical test meters, hand tools, secondary containment vessels (e.g. kiddie wading pool), easels, stands, brackets, clamps etc.
+Examples include balances, electrical test meters, hand tools, secondary containment vessels (e.g. kiddie wading pool), easels, stands, brackets, clamps etc. SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB

+List and details of any equipment you require that will not, or cannot, be shipped to the event

+List how you want to provide secondary containment for your experiment if using liquids.

 Safety Data Sheets

-Provide SDS documents for all chemicals used at the event including household and consumer products
+Provide SDS documents for all chemicals used at the event including household and consumer products SUB-DROP DOWNS TO ADD AFTER THE MAIN TAB

+Attach all Safety Data Sheet (SDS) documents in pdf format